relisher/eyetracker/readme.md

 Depending on the state of your Python install, you might run into a few problems.
 If you don't already have it, you might need the `distribute` module.
 You can install this by running the `distribute_install.py` script included in this distribution.
 You'll also need scipy and numpy and a host of other "standard" Python modules.
 Since these can sometimes be tricky to install for new users, we highly recommend downloading the Enthought Python Distribution, which is a complete, batteries-included, free-for-academics Python distribution.
 We've run the tracker against the latest 64-bit EPD and found everything works well.

 Let us know if you run into any trouble.

-## Changes

-This version of the Coxlab Eyetracker has added features.
-This includes modifications in order to use the program with ferrets rather than with mice as well as support for both UDP and Named Pipes in order to transfer information about the gaze of the ferret.